ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 print("fib: " + fib(10))
 ```

-Rinha is a very basic dynamically-typed functional language.
-Functions support recursion and you can declare functions inside functions, return functions from functions, take functions by parameter that, when executed, return new functions, all that good stuff from functional programming.
+Rinha is a small dynamically typed functional language.
+Functions support recursion and you can declare functions inside functions, return functions from functions, take functions by a parameter that, when executed, returns new functions, and all that good stuff from functional programming.

 I also wrote a small program that tests some of the language features, except for strings: